-As the Sustainability Risk Framework is based on the principles of respecting human rights and protecting the environment, the SBR process with its two due diligence tools, company exclusions and country exclusions are our principal means to ensure compliance with the UN Global Compact in our core business.
+As the Sustainable Business Risk Framework is based on the principles of respecting human rights and protecting the environment, the SBR process with its two due-diligence tools, company exclusions and country exclusions are our principal means to ensure compliance with the UN Global Compact in our core business.

 Since we introduced the SBR assessment tool in 2015, we have continually fine-tuned it, thus strengthening our underwriters' ability to integrate sustainability risk assessment into their decision-making.
 Between 2015 and 2017, this led to a marked, and steady, decrease of SBR referrals to our in-house sustainability experts.

 In 2018, however, the number of SBR referrals rose, from 178 in the previous year to 247.
 This increase was mainly driven by the introduction of our thermal coal policy.
 Many of the coal-related referrals were submitted by our underwriters to have the thermal coal exposures of specific transactions clarified.
 In 2019, the number of referrals fell again, to 238 transactions.
 Of those, we issued negative recommendations in 37 cases and positive recommendations with conditions attached in 42 cases.